pixop/video-compare/README.md

 make
 ```

-The linked `video-compare` executable will be created in the source code directory.
+The linked `video-compare` executable will be created in the repository root.
 To perform a system wide installation:

 ```sh
 make install